Burlington, Ontario: Public Transit

+Burlington Transit 2010 New Flyer Industries D40LF #7052-10 sits at the Burlington GO on route 12 while displaying P/R Code 87, "Burlington Transit".

 Burlington Transit, the public transport provider in the city, provides bus service on a transportation grid centred on three commuter GO Train stations: Appleby, Burlington and Aldershot.

 Commuter rail service is provided by GO Transit at the Appleby GO Station, Burlington GO Station and the Aldershot GO station.
 Intercity rail service is provided by Via Rail at Aldershot, which also serves Hamilton.
 Rail cargo transportation is provided by both Canadian National Railway and Canadian Pacific.

 Burlington Airpark in the city's north end is a thriving general-aviation without regular commercial passenger flight service.
 Some charter operations are provided.

 On 26 February 2012, a Via Rail train traveling from Niagara Falls to Toronto Union Station derailed in Burlington, with three fatalities.